dialoguemd-archives/covidflow/README.md

 # covidflow

-Rasa backend for the covid-19 assessment, navigation and follow-ups available at https://covid19.dialogue.co.
+Copy of the Rasa backend for Dialogue's covid-19 assessment, navigation and follow-ups available at https://covid19.dialogue.co.
+This version is not deployed, used for development purposes only.

 ## Development